intersides/alkimia-solutions/README.md

 - Uses a modular architecture with shared libraries
 - Integrates with the Alkimia framework for frontend development
 - Includes container monitoring and stress testing capabilities
+- Features a load balancer service for scaling strategies

 ## Project Structure